microsoft/rushstack-websites/websites/heft.rushstack.io/docs/pages/plugins/copy-files.md

 }
 ```

+## heft.json plugin options

-This commented template describes the available options.
+This commented template documents the available options.
 In the above example, it would get
-pasted between the two horizontal bars
+pasted between the `------` bars.

-**heft.json "options" section**

 ```ts
 // OPTIONS FOR copy-files-plugin